 Soaking vs. Non-Soaking Wood Chips

-Soaking wood chips for a Masterbuilt electric smoker is a matter of personal preference, but it is not necessary.
+Soaking wood chips for Masterbuilt electric smoker is a matter of personal preference, but it is not necessary.
 As a matter of fact, we prefer not to soak them.
 Soaking does not increase the amount of smoke but rather can delay the production of smoke from the chips.

 The amount of smoke is more about the intensity of the heat inside the smoker and the type of wood that is used.
 However, you can actually add some flavor to the meat you smoke by soaking wood chips in liquids like juice, beer, or wine for long periods of time prior to use.

-Adding Wood Chips
+Adding Wood Chips for Masterbuilt Electric Smoker

-Wood chips for the Masterbuilt smoker get added through the chip holder that can be removed and inserted through the side of the unit.
+Wood chips for Masterbuilt electric smoker get added through the chip holder that can be removed and inserted through the side of the unit.
 The wood will be placed in the holder after the smoker has reached the desired temperature.
 The frequency of adding chips will depend a lot on your taste preference as well as on the recipe you follow.

 Some people only want to add wood chips during the first hour of the smoking process and then stop, so they don’t add too much smoke flavor.
 Some people may want to add chips as needed for several hours, while others prefer to add chips during almost the entire smoking process.
 Your recipe should have a recommendation for adding wood chips, then you can adjust accordingly.